oblq/art/README.md

 # Fuzzy ART

-This repository contains a highly optimized implementation of the Fuzzy ART algorithm, part of the Adaptive Resonance Theory (ART) algorithms family developed by Stephen Grossberg and Gail Carpenter.
+This repository contains a fast implementation of the Fuzzy ART algorithm, part of the Adaptive Resonance Theory (ART) algorithms family developed by Stephen Grossberg and Gail Carpenter.

 Depending on your CPU, this code **can be 15 to 30 times faster than existing Python implementations**.